doivglser/mindevenviro-fanciful/README.md

 # run:

+* from TTY1: shi3lD.sh to:

+To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamav daemons are running.
+This script	runs only on systems with systemd, without network-managers.

 * On X, running vtwm:

 Firefox, VLC, terminator (multiple GNOME terminals in one window), mc (file manager), mutt (system emails), nano (editor).

-* from terminator: shi3lD.sh to:

-To change your MAC addresses, shi3lD.sh does a list with working and not working MAC's, and ensure the snort and clamav daemons are running.
-This script	runs only on systems with systemd, without network-managers.

 * from terminator: redundanz.sh to: